Interior of Andrew Wyeths Studio Chadds Ford PA. / Carlos Alejandro / Courtesy Brandywine River Museum of Art

-While fine examples of their completed and collected artwork hangs or sits in museums across the U.S.—many of these places closed until further notice—the good news for art and culture-driven travelers is that the artistic retreats famous American artists left behind are open or soon re-opening to visitors—and you don’t need a passport to see them.
+While fine examples of their completed and collected artwork hangs or sits in museums across the U.S.—many of these places closed until further notice—the good news for art and culture-driven travelers is that the artistic retreats and artists’ studios famous American artists left behind are open or soon re-opening to visitors—and you don’t need a passport to see them.

 Studio Interior at Russel Wrights Manitoga Garrison NY. / Tara Wing / Courtesy Manitoga Russel Wright Design Center